franzheidl/py-asalert-asdialog/README.md

 	myDialog = ASDialog()

-ASDialog takes the follwoing keyword arguments (all optional:
+ASDialog takes the following keyword arguments (all optional):
 #### Parameters

 ##### text (string)
 The text you want the dialog to display.

 ##### title (string)
+The title of the dialog

 ##### application (string)
 The name of the application you want to display the dialog, defaults to System Events.